 SIP and HA–session failover and geographic redundancy

-FortiGate high availability supports SIP session failover (also called stateful failover) for active-passive HA.
-To support SIP session failover, create a standard HA configuration and select the Enable Session Pick-up option.
+FortiGate active-passive high availability (HA) supports SIP UDP session failover (also called stateful failover) if the SIP sessions are processed by the SIP ALG.
+To support SIP UDP session failover, create a standard HA configuration and select the enable Session Pick-up option.

 SIP session failover replicates SIP states to all cluster units.
-If an HA failover occurs, all in progress SIP calls (setup complete) and their RTP flows are maintained and the calls will continue after the failover with minimal or no interruption.
+If an HA failover occurs, all in-progress SIP UDP calls (setup complete) and their RTP flows are maintained and the calls continue after the failover with minimal or no interruption.

 SIP HA session failover

-In some cases, failover during call teardown can result in hanging RTP connections which can accumulate over time and use up system memory.
+In some cases, failover during call tear down can result in hanging RTP connections that can accumulate over time and use up system memory.
 If this becomes a problem, you can set a time for the

 call-keepalive SIP VoIP profile setting.
-The FortiGate will then terminate calls with no activity after the time limit is exceeded.
+This setting causes the FortiGate to terminate calls with no activity after the time limit has exceeded.
 Range is 1 to 10,080 seconds.
-This options should be used with caution because it results in extra FortiGate CPU overhead and can cause delay/jitter for the VoIP call.
+This options should be used with caution because it results in extra FortiGate CPU overhead and can cause delay and jitter for the VoIP call.
 Also, the FortiGate terminates the call without sending SIP messages to end the call.
 And if the SIP endpoints send SIP messages to terminate the call they will be blocked by the FortiGate if they are sent after the FortiGate terminates the call.